ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/coarse-woody-debris/plot-and-transects.md

 .
 ```

-If the transects sub-protocol was used, then additional attributes would be made on the sampling activity to denote the transect's name and the closest metre.
+If the transects sub-protocol is used, then additional attributes are defined on the sampling activity to denote the transect's name and the closest metre.

 ```turtle
 <https://example.com/sampling/2dd9dab1-9d86-40c2-ac6b-26f8661e184f>